-Feedlot Management
+AGR252 Feedlot Management 3 cr. hr.
 This course allows students to learn basic principles, which apply to the management of a feedlot.
 It will teach sound procedures in the management & marketing of beef cattle, the management of feed yard personnel & customers as well as the basic business procedures needed to ensure the success of the business organization.